a1r0/bash_scripting/README.md

 # Getting Started
 Presequities
-  1. A Unix-like operating system: macOS, Linux.
+  1. A Unix-like operating system: macOS(may require GNU `coreutils` package), Linux.
 On Windows WSL is preffered.
   2. Bash should be installed (v.
 4.4.20 or more recent).
   3. Shuf should be installed (version 3 or later).